Best sustainable ETFs for Belgians in 2025

 Have a positive impact

 Sustainable ETFs focus on companies that are actively addressing environmental social challenges.
-For example, in the portfolios offered through the Curvo app and managed by NNEK, there's a focus on one guiding principle: don't support companies that we consider destructive to the planet.
+For example, in the portfolios offered through the Curvo app, there's a focus on one guiding principle: don't support companies that we consider destructive to the planet.
 In fact, sustainable companies have a slightly higher share price than their unsustainable competitors.
 This encourages sustainable practices within companies, as all companies want a higher stock price.
 Indeed, ESG investors settle for lower expected returns for companies they value for their sustainability principles.
 On the other hand, they demand higher expected returns from unsustainable companies.
 So by investing in these funds, you contribute to positive change.

 Transparency